-A former immigrant who has lost permanent resident status and wants to return to the United States as an immigrant must obtain a new immigrant visa.
+An immigrant who has lost permanent resident status and wants to return to the United States as an immigrant must obtain a new immigrant visa.
 In most cases, this means that the intending immigrant must re-apply.
-A U.S. relative (spouse, parent, offspring or sibling) may file an I-130 immigrant petition and the intending immigrant can apply through consular processing once the visa petition is approved and a visa is immediately available.
+A U.S. relative (spouse, parent, offspring or sibling) may file an I-130 immigrant petition.
+Then, the intending immigrant applies through consular processing once USCIS approves the visa petition and a visa is immediately available.

 In some cases, the former permanent resident may apply for a returning resident visa.
 An application for returning resident status requires evidence of the applicant’s continuing, unbroken ties to the United States, that the stay outside the United States was truly beyond the applicant’s control and that the intent of the applicant was to always return to the United States.
 Evidence may consist of continuous compliance with U.S. tax law, ownership of property and assets in the United States and maintenance of U.S. licenses and memberships.
 Having U.S. relatives, attending school overseas or stating an intent to return is generally insufficient.
 It’s best to seek the assistance of an immigration attorney when requesting a returning resident visa.